saaralehtoviita/ohke-lopputyo/README.md

 - options for filtering data, for example choosing only independent countries
 - more data visualizations in different charts
 - publishing the application

+## Use of AI

+I used AI (chatGPT) for structuring and improving the documentation.
+I also used it to refactor the app.py file - with it's help I got rid of multiple data fetching occasions and managed to make the code more clean and simple.